Eryk Salvaggio

 Teaching & Public Speaking

 Eryk’s course on AI images was endorsed by the Harvard MetaLab’s AI Pedagogy Project in 2023.
-He has taught at the Elisava Barcelona School of Design and Engineering, Rochester Institute of Technology, the University of Malaga, and Bradley University, and he has given talks or lectures at the MIT Media Lab, Harvard University, the University of Cambridge, ANU, NYU, Aarhus, the University of Copenhagen, UC Fresno, and Northeastern University.
-He earned two concurrent undergraduate degrees, in New Media and Journalism, from the University of Maine, where he was listed as visiting faculty as an undergraduate based on his early interactive, online net.art work.
+He has taught as a visiting professor at the Rochester Institute of Technology’s Department of Humanities, Computation & Design; the Elisava Barcelona School of Design and Engineering; and he has given talks and lectures at Brown University, the MIT Media Lab, Harvard University, the University of Cambridge, RMIT, the Australian National University, NYU, the New School for Social Research, John Cabot University, Aarhus, the University of Copenhagen, UC Fresno, Northeastern University, University of Maryland, and the University of Maine.